nuxeo/tools-nuxeo-ftest/README.md

 This Maven project produces a zip file containing resources for ease running functional tests.
 Currently, it only manages HTML Selenium and Java WebDriver test suites.

+## Requirements

+Functional tests require Firefox 3.6 or Higher.
+Some tests can also be run using other browsers than Firefox. xvfb can also be required when running tests using a fake X server.

 ## Selenium tests

 ### Preparing the infrastructure for running functional tests